How Quality Windows Can Stop Condensation on Windows

 Condensation will affect both older and new windows.
 When water forms on the window surface, condensation occurs.
 This can help from rain and humidity in the summer month.
 However, condensation on windows in winter is a big problem due to the extremely cold winters we experience here in Canada.
 Snow and frost form on the outermost part of the windows and turns into condensation as the temperatures drop even more rapidly.

-Scientifically speaking, condensation on windows can occur year round as it forms when warm air touches the cold surface of the window glass.
-The moisture then forms droplets of water on the window glass and this can lead to mold issues in the home.
+Scientifically speaking, condensation on windows can occur year-round as it forms when warm air touches the cold surface of the window glass.
+The moisture then forms droplets of water on the window glass, which can lead to mold issues in the home.
 This can lead to health problems, especially for those with breathing issues such as asthma or COPD.

 Can Replacement Windows Help Prevent Condensation on Windows?

-Since new windows are more energy efficient, there is a much higher contrast between the temperatures indoors and out.
+Since new windows are more energy efficient, there is a much higher contrast between indoor and outdoor temperatures.
 As a certain level of humidity is required to form condensation, new windows can help prevent this.
-Also, energy efficient replacement windows such as vinyl windows will help prevent heat loss, which helps retain a higher amount of moisture in the air and keeps it from forming on your window and turning to condensation.
+Also, energy-efficient replacement windows, such as vinyl windows will help prevent heat loss, which helps retain a higher amount of moisture in the air and keeps it from forming on your window and turning to condensation.

 Tips on How to Prevent Condensation on Windows

 Proper air circulation in the home can help prevent condensation on windows.
-Make sure that your air extractors are function properly and venting outside the home as opposed to inside.
+Ensure that your air extractors are functioning properly and venting outside the home instead of inside.

 Keep in mind that if you have just installed new windows in your home, it can take time for the house structure to adapt to the new windows.
 In time, window condensation will no longer be a pressing issue.

-Energy efficient windows not only preventing frost and condensation from forming on your windows, they can also greatly reduce your heating and cooling costs.
+Energy-efficient windows not only prevent frost and condensation from forming on your windows, but they can also greatly reduce your heating and cooling costs.
 In addition, they can help you maintain a comfortable and steady indoor temperature inside your home all year.

 If you have any more questions about how to prevent condensation on windows or are considering replacement windows Barrie, contact the experts at Total Home Windows and Doors